 Who Can be Vaccinated

-Resources & Information
+Resources and Information

 Check out the Center for Disease Control (CDC)’s information about the immune system for more on how the vaccine works.
-Or, call our nurses and ask!

-Looking for more information?
+Looking for More Information?

 Updates occur frequently.
-We strongly encourage you to visit these sites for more information:
+We strongly encourage you to visit these sites for more information.

 Do I have to pay for the vaccine?